ProjectOpenSea/SIPs/SIPS/sip-5.md

 The `name` is RECOMMENDED to be a uniquely identifiable name for the contract.

-The `schemas` returned MUST be in numerical order of SIP ID from smallest to largest.

 The implementing contract MUST adhere to [EIP-165](https://eips.ethereum.org/EIPS/eip-165) and provide a `supportsInterface` function that returns `true` for the interface of `getSeaportMetadata()`: `0x2e778efc`.
 The contract MUST also return `true` for `supportsInterface` of the Seaport interface being implemented.

+Implementing contracts MUST return a single schema ID for each additional SIP they support; they MUST NOT return any duplicate schema IDs and SHOULD return schema IDs in order from lowest to highest.

 ## Rationale